atlassian/smith/examples/service_catalog/README.md

 ![Kubernetes objects graph](img/Kubernetes_graph.png?raw=true "Kubernetes objects graph")

+## Problem

+The objects in this graph should be created in particular order, in respect of dependencies between them (note: independent branches in the graph could be processed in parallel).
+There is no built-in generic way in Kubernetes of making sure that the objects are created in a particular order.
+And **Smith** project was designed to solve exactly this problem.

 ## Demo

-The objects in this graph should be created in a particular order, in respect of dependencies between them (note: independent branches in the graph could be processed in parallel).
-There is no built-in generic way of making sure that the objects are created in a particular order.
-And **Smith** project was designed to solve exactly this problem.

 Smith Bundle declaring the graph described above (see [application.yaml](application.yaml)):